lushkant/lushkant/README.md

 🔭 I’m currently looking/working on a new startup idea.

-🌱 I’m also learning or sharpening my Laravel & Kotlin/Android dev skills.
+🌱 I’m also learning or sharpening my Laravel & React dev skills.

 👯 I’m looking to collaborate on WordPress Projects & Web apps in general.